 The town thought they had buried him.
 Only two people knew the truth and they weren’t talking.

-Cool morning air and a thick blanket of damp fog draped the two white horses.
-They slowly pulled the long black carriage up the narrow winding road.
-Their destination was the cemetery located at the top of Kings Hill.
-The mourners, dressed in customary black coats and hats followed close behind.
+Cool morning air and a thick blanket of damp fog added to the dreariness of the occasion.
+Two white horses slowly pulled a long black carriage up a narrow winding road.
+A procession of mourners followed close behind.
+They wore their finest black apparel hidden beneath long wool overcoats.
+Their destination was the town cemetery located at the top of what was known as Kings Hill.

-He was a self made man.
+Jason was a self made man.
 Filthy rich in times when a decent wage was but a dollar a day.
 His fortune was made off the backs of others.
 Some admired him for it.
 Others hated him for it.
 Personally, Jason Womack didn’t concern himself with such trivial matters.
 It was all business to him.
 He was sly and crafty.
 He took advantage of every possible opportunity.

-In his latest venture he had borrowed heavily from the local bank.
-He flattered other prominent men in town to risk large portions of their wealth in a shady investment venture he swore would make them rich.
+In his latest venture he had flattered other prominent men in town to risk large portions of their wealth in a shady investment venture.
 He preyed upon their greed with bold promises of extreme wealth.

-The investment was nothing more than a well conceived ponzi scheme.
-The payoff would only enrich himself and a few early investors.
+The investment was nothing more than a well conceived ponzi scheme only meant to enrich himself and a few early investors.
 He used them to make the scheme look legitimate.
 The scheme had been managed with extreme caution for close to five years.
-Now the investors were becoming anxious and beginning to ask questions.
+Now some of the investors were becoming anxious and beginning to ask questions.

 At least, that was the story Lydia, his beautiful wife of fifteen years had told the sheriff.